AdrianTorjKobza/Cybersecurity/DevSecOps_Pipeline/README.md

 # DevSecOps Pipeline

-CI/CD pipeline template designed to enforce security at every stage of the software development lifecycle.
+CI/CD pipeline template to enforce security at every stage of the software development lifecycle.
 It integrates SCA, SAST, Container Scanning, and DAST into a single automated workflow.

 ## Pipeline Stages
 1. **SCA (Trivy):** Analyzes `requirements.txt` for publicly known vulnerabilities (CVEs).